open-sauced/docs/docs/contributing/opensauced-writers-guide/how-to-add-your-post.md

 ### Image Usage

 We are not going to use images in the front matter.
 The rest of the post should be in markdown format.

+If you want to include images within your post, please use only images that directly relate to the content of the post.
+If you need to add an image to the repository (rather than linking from somewhere else), you can add it to the `/static` directory in the `gif` or `img` subdirectory.

 By following these guidelines, you will ensure consistency and ease of maintenance across our blog posts.
 Happy writing!